How Much Should You Have in an Emergency Fund?

 - Depositing some or all of your tax refund into your emergency fund2

-- Adding any windfall money, whether it’s a salary bonus or a $20 bill found in an old coat pocket7
+- Adding any windfall money, whether it’s a salary bonus or a $20 bill found in an old coat pocket

-- Having a yard sale to sell some items you no longer need8
+- Having a yard sale to sell some items you no longer need

 Where to Put Your Emergency Fund

-An emergency fund needs to be easily accessible.9 One of the best places to keep your emergency fund is in a high-yield savings account.9 They’re easy to open, accessible, and generally offer better interest rates than you would get with a traditional bank account—and way more than stashing your emergency fund in a piggy bank or a shoebox.
+An emergency fund needs to be easily accessible.2 One of the best places to keep your emergency fund is in a high-yield savings account.3 They’re easy to open, accessible, and generally offer better interest rates than you would get with a traditional bank account—and way more than stashing your emergency fund in a piggy bank or a shoebox.

 Try not to rely on a 401(k) or traditional IRA for your emergency fund.
-While you can access your contributions before you turn 59½ years old, you’ll usually have to pay a 10% penalty and income tax on the money you withdraw.10 You can, however, withdraw contributions from a Roth IRA tax-free and penalty-free if it is withdrawn before the tax return date of the year it’s contributed.10
+While you can access your contributions before you turn 59½ years old, you’ll usually have to pay a 10% penalty and income tax on the money you withdraw.4,5

 The Takeaway